-*This view is somewhat nuanced, what is for sure is that Origen and apokatastasis was n.
-A document from 553 AD may have been the only one in mind, though this is unlikely.
+*This view needs to be somewhat nuanced.
+What is for sure is that Origen and apokatastasis was certainly condemned.
+A document from 553 AD may have been the only one in mind, though this is unlikely and the 543 AD document is most likely referred to.
 For more details go here.

 If this were for whatever reason “unclear” to those who are eminent scholars, thankfully the seventh ecumenical council was even more explicit.